NirDiamant/Controllable-RAG-Agent/README.md

 3. Generate a high-level plan to answer the anonymized question using a language model.
 4. De-anonymize the plan by replacing the variables with the original named entities.
 5. Break down the plan into individual tasks that involve either retrieving relevant information or answering a question based on a given context.
-6. For each task in the plan:
+6. For each task in the plan: <br>
     a.
-Decide whether to retrieve information or answer a question based on the task and the current context.
+Decide whether to retrieve information or answer a question based on the task and the current context.<br>
     b.
-If retrieving information:
+If retrieving information:<br>
         i.
-Retrieve relevant information from the vector store based on the task. ii.
-Distill the retrieved information to keep only the relevant content. iii.
+Retrieve relevant information from the vector store based on the task. <br>
+        ii.
+Distill the retrieved information to keep only the relevant content.<br>
+        iii.
 Verify that the distilled content is grounded in the original context.
-If not, distill the content again.
+If not, distill the content again.<br>
     c.
-If answering a question:
+If answering a question:<br>
         i.
-Answer the question based on the current context using a language model. ii.
+Answer the question based on the current context using a language model.<br>
+        ii.
 Verify that the generated answer is grounded in the context.
-If not, answer the question again.
+If not, answer the question again.<br>
     d.
-After retrieving or answering, re-plan the remaining steps based on the updated context.
+After retrieving or answering, re-plan the remaining steps based on the updated context.<br>
     e.
 Check if the original question can be answered with the current context.
 If so, proceed to the final answer step.
-Otherwise, continue with the next task in the plan.
+Otherwise, continue with the next task in the plan.<br>
-7. Generate the final answer to the original question based on the accumulated context.
+7. Generate the final answer to the original question based on the accumulated context.<br>
 8. Verify that the final answer is grounded in the context.
-If not, generate the final answer again.
+If not, generate the final answer again.<br>
 9. Output the final answer to the user.

 ## Heuristics and Techniques Implemented in This Solution: